Professor Michael Berg examines public’s COVID-19 behavior in study published in science journal

 “More than anything, at the beginning of this epidemic, the key factors that were associated with actively participating in the prevention behaviors were how severe people thought the illness was and how much they believed or had faith in health officials,” noted Berg.
 “And if you think about both of those things, we had mixed messages from the beginning of the epidemic in the United States that have evolved over time.”

-Berg said that one of the biggest local events that appeared to convince people to take the pandemic seriously was school closings.
+Berg said that one of the biggest local events that appeared to persuade people to take the pandemic seriously was school closings.
 “We found that school closings seemed to have an impact and were particularly good predictors.
 That is, people who lived in cities and towns where schools would not be closing often did not view the epidemic as very serious and they were less likely to pursue those eight behaviors set forth by the CDC.
-Respondents living in communities where schools were being closed definitely saw the pandemic as being more severe and we’re more likely to take those precautions and follow those behaviors.”
+Respondents living in communities where schools were being closed definitely saw the pandemic as being more severe and were more likely to take those precautions and follow those behaviors.”

 In the weeks that followed the initial news of the pandemic’s spread, communication greatly influenced how the public behaved, according to the researchers.